APPLICATION TIPS AND TRICKS:

 The Recommendation Letter

-Who to ask – for an academic award, be sure to ask a professor or an academic advisor.
+Who to ask – for an academic award, be sure to ask an OSU professor.
 They need to be able to speak about you in an academic context.
-If you don’t feel any professor knows you well enough, ask your academic advisor or approach a professor whose class you really enjoyed.
-If it is the beginning of a term and you know you will need a letter, feel free to let them know and that you’re thinking of asking them, so can they maybe watch you a little more closely?
-This is also important for e-campus students who maybe haven’t met their professors in person.
+If you don’t feel any professor knows you well enough, approach a professor whose class you really enjoyed.
+If it is the beginning of a term and you know you will need a letter, feel free to let a professor know that you’re thinking of asking them for a recommendation and ask if there is anything you can do help them get to know your strengths.
+This can also be useful for e-campus students who maybe haven’t met their professors in person.

 How to ask – if you know a professor well, send them an email explaining what the program/award is and asking if they can write you a letter.
 It is very important to give them plenty of time to get it done and it’s always polite to send them your resume to help them write about your other experiences as well as what they know about you.
 Also, always give them an out – let them know they can say no if they’re too busy or don’t think they know you well enough.

-It has to be an actual letter – you can have the same person write your recommendation for the scholarship and one of the faculty-led programs, but remember: this award requires an actual letter.
-The faculty-led program applications have your recommenders fill out a form about you instead.
+It has to be an actual letter – you can have the same person write your recommendation for the scholarship and one of the faculty-led programs, but remember: this award requires an actual letter (not a webform).
+The faculty-led program applications have your recommenders fill out a webform.
 Let your recommender know that you need a PDF or Word document this time.